sunyatin/ASCEND/README.md

 ## Command line

-To run an ASCEND analysis (minimal usage):
+To run an ASCEND analysis:

-`python3 ASCorrelation_v5.2.1.py -f prefix_of_the_EIGENSTRAT_files -p label_of_the_population_to_analyze -o output_file -maxProportionNA maximum_proportion_of_missing_data`
+`python3 ASCEND.py [NameOfTheParameterFile]`

-By default, ASCEND assumes that the genetic positions are in centiMorgans and that the samples are diploid.
+Note that by default, ASCEND assumes that the genetic positions are in centiMorgans and that the samples are diploid.

-### Mandatory parameters
+### Full list parameters

+binsize:
+mindis:
+maxdis:

+maxpropmissing:
+minmaf:
+haploid:
+dopseudodiploid:
+morgans:

+chrom: 2

+- `genotypename: STRING` name of the input geno file
-- `-f` input prefix of the EIGENSTRAT files (without any extension)
+- `snpname: STRING` name of the input snp file
-- `-p` label of the population to analyze
+- `indivname: STRING` name of the input ind file
-- `-o` name (with extension) of the output file
+- `outputname: STRING` name of the output file
+- `targetpop: STRING` name of the target population to analyze
+- `outpop: STRING` name of the outgroup population (if not provided, ASCEND will not compute the cross-population correlation)
-- `-maxProportionNA` maximum proportion of missing data allowed in the allele sharing vectors to be considered in the calculation of the decay curve (recommended: -maxProportionNA 1)
+- `maxpropmissing: 1` maximum proportion of missing data allowed in the allele sharing vectors to be considered in the calculation of the decay curve (default: 1.0)

-### Optional parameters

-- `-r OUTGROUP` label of the OUTGROUP population to use to compute the cross-population allele sharing correlation, if not specified, only the within-population allele correlation sharing will be computed
-- `-minMAF -1` minimum allele frequency, if a SNP has MAF>minMAF it is excluded (default: -1 meaning no filtering)
+- `minmaf 0` minimum allele frequency, if a SNP has MAF>minMAF it is excluded (default: 0.0)
-- `-minD 0.1` minimum genetic distance in centiMorgans (default: 0.1 cM)
+- `mindis 0.1` minimum genetic distance in centiMorgans (default: 0.0 cM)
-- `-maxD 20.0` maximum genetic distance in centiMorgans (default: 20 cM)
+- `maxdis 30.0` maximum genetic distance in centiMorgans (default: 30.0 cM)
-- `-stepD 0.1` size of the genetic distance bin (default: 0.1 cM)
+- `binsize 0.1` size of the genetic distance bin (default: 0.1 cM)
-- `--haploid` add this switch if your genotypes are haploid
+- `haploid: NO` set YES if your genotypes are haploid (default: NO)
-- `--pseudodiploidize` add this switch if your genotypes have to be pseudodiploidized (i.e. for heterozygous genotypes, one allele will be randomly picked and set as two copies)
+- `dopseudodiploid: YES` set YES if your genotypes have to be pseudodiploidized (i.e. for heterozygous genotypes, one allele will be randomly picked and set as two copies) (default: NO)
-- `--Morgans` add this switch if your input genetic distances are in Morgans (by default ASCEND assumes centiMorgans)
+- `morgans: NO` set YES if your input genetic distances are in Morgans (by default ASCEND assumes centiMorgans) (default: NO)
-- `--chrom CHROM` add this option to restrict the analysis to a specific chromosome CHROM
+- `chrom: INT` add this option to restrict the analysis to a specific chromosome

 ## Output